alyssahondrade/Project1/README.md

     As a minimum, the cuisine type must be available in both datasets.

 ### Nutritional Values
-The nutritional values of interest will be reduced to the minimum required for calculating the "health" score: `calories`, `saturated fat`, `sugar`, and `protein`.
+The nutritional values of interest will be reduced to the minimum required for calculating the "health" score:

+`calories, saturated fat, sugar, protein`

 Both datasets provide `Percent of Daily Values (PDV)`, which assumes a single serving [Source](https://www.kaggle.com/datasets/shuyangli94/food-com-recipes-and-user-interactions/discussion/121778?select=RAW_recipes.csv&search=nutrition), a necessary consideration when using the values for calculations.